-Born in South Africa of Italian parents, Margaret Barbieri, ARAD, PDTC (Dip) PG Cert., moved to England to study at The Royal Ballet School before joining The Royal Ballet Touring Company (now Birmingham Royal Ballet) in 1965, becoming a Principal Dancer in 1970.
+Born in South Africa of Italian parents, Margaret Barbieri, ARAD, PDTC (Dip) PG Cert., moved to England to study at The Royal Ballet School.
+In 1965 she joined The Royal Ballet Touring Company (now Birmingham Royal Ballet), and became a Principal Dancer in 1970.
 During a highly successful 25-year dancing career, she danced most of the leading roles (Sleeping Beauty, Swan Lake, Coppelia, Romeo and Juliet, La Fille mal Gardée, Taming of the Shrew and The Two Pigeons), although it was her major impact in the title role of Giselle at the age of 21 that first established her special reputation as a Romantic ballerina.
 In 1973 she was invited to dance Giselle at the Deutsche Oper in Berlin and received high praise from the press and audience alike, a triumph which she repeated in 1974 when she returned to her native South Africa to dance the role in Durban.
 She replaced an indisposed Natalia Makarova at short notice in the same role for Norwegian National Ballet and made many guest apperances with companies internationally in Giselle, Swan Lake, Coppelia and Cinderella.

 Miss Barbieri worked closely with most of the great masters of the 20th Century, including Sir Frederick Ashton, Sir Kenneth MacMillan, Dame Ninette de Valois, John Cranko, Antony Tudor, Rudolf Nureyev and Hans van Manen and roles were created on her by Ashton, Sir Peter Wright, Tudor, David Bintley, Michael Corder, Ronald Hynd and Joe Layton.
 Many of her best-known roles were televised, including Swanhilda (Coppelia), Black Queen (Checkmate), The Mother (Bintley’s Metamorphosis), Young Girl (Spectre de la Rose) and van Manen’s Grosse Fuge.
 With David Ashmole, she was featured in BBC TV’s Ballet Masterclass series, given by Dame Alicia Markova, who later coached her in Pavlova’s The Dying Swan and The Dragonfly.